Ice hockey-Masterful Canada shut out Czechs, US work out early kinks v Latvia

-MILAN, Feb 12 : Tournament favourites Canada marked their territory with a 5-0 win over Czech Republic to open their men's Olympic ice hockey campaign on Thursday before the United States hit their stride after an uneasy start to win 5-1 against Latvia.
+MILAN, Feb 12 : Tournament favourites Canada marked their territory with a 5-0 win over Czech Republic to open their men's Olympic ice hockey campaign on Thursday before the United States hit their stride to beat Latvia 5-1.

 The two gold medal contenders in Milan highlighted the evening programme on the second day of the men's action at Santagiulia arena.